Maesteg: Education

-The pupils of Ysgol Cynwyd Sant continue their education at Ysgol Gyfun Gymraeg Llangynwyd, and the pupils of St. Mary's and St. Patrick's pursue their secondary education in Archbishop McGrath Catholic Comprehensive School, located in Brackla, a few miles to the south.
+The pupils of St. Mary's and St. Patrick's pursue their secondary education in Archbishop McGrath Catholic Comprehensive School, located in Brackla, a few miles to the south.

 Maesteg Town Council

 Maesteg Town Council has seventeen representatives covering the four electoral wards of Maesteg East (5), Maesteg West (5), Nantyffyllon (3) and Caerau (4).
 Until recently, there had been a majority of Labour members for over forty years.
 Following mass resignations from the local Labour Party as a result of an internal row over candidate selections, several Councillors resigned from the party and now sit as independents.
 The make-up of the council as of June 2019 is 9 Labour and 8 Llynfi Independents members.

 Religion

 The largest religion in the valley is Christianity; the majority of denominations are Nonconformist.

-There are many churches and chapels in the Maesteg area, several of which have been converted into flats because they are no longer used in their religious respect.
+There are many churches and chapels in the Maesteg area, several of which have been converted into flats because they are no longer used for religious purposes.
 There is a Kingdom Hall of Jehovah's Witnesses in one of Maesteg's villages, Nantyffyllon.